domino-team/docs/docs/openwrt/shadowsocks.md

 # GL Router Shadowsocks(SS) Setup Manual

-## General Description of Shadowsocks

-Shadowsocks** is an open-source encrypted proxy project, widely used in mainland China to circumvent [Internet censorship](https://en.wikipedia.org/wiki/Internet_censorship_in_China).
-It was created in 2012 by a Chinese programmer named "clowwindy", and multiple implementations of the protocol have been made available since.[[4\]](https://en.wikipedia.org/wiki/Shadowsocks#cite_note-github-init-4)[[5\]](https://en.wikipedia.org/wiki/Shadowsocks#cite_note-github-ports-5) Typically, the client software will open a socks5 proxy on the machine it is run, which internet traffic can then be directed towards, similarly to an [SSH tunnel](https://en.wikipedia.org/wiki/SSH_tunnel).[[6\]](https://en.wikipedia.org/wiki/Shadowsocks#cite_note-6) Unlike an SSH tunnel, shadowsocks can also proxy UDP traffic.

--- Wikipedia

-## GL.iNet Router SS Server Setup

-### 1. Connect GL.iNet Router to a existing network (see user manual)

-### 2. SSH Login the Router
+You will learn how to set up shadowsocks server and client on the mini router in this guide.

+## 1.SSH to the router

+In order to set up ss server, you need to have basic tools to ssh to the server.
+You don't need to do this if you are setting up ss client on the router.

-#### 2.1.
+### 2.1.
 Windows User:

-##### 2.1.1.
+#### 2.1.1.
 Download and install a PuTTY for windows user:

 Go to the following webpage to download the latest PuTTY version：

 https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html

-##### 2.1.2 Install PuTTY for windows step by step
+#### 2.1.2 Install PuTTY for windows step by step

 ![52216437600](images/1522164376006.jpg)